1970 Auburn Tigers football team

 The 1970 Auburn Tigers football team represented Auburn University in the 1970 NCAA University Division football season.
 Under the leadership of head coach Ralph Jordan, Tigers completed the regular season with a record of 8–2.
 Auburn won the Gator Bowl against Ole Miss by a score of 35–28.
 They completed the season with a record of 9–2 and were ranked No. 10 in the AP poll and No. 9 in the Coaches Poll.

 The Tigers broke the Southeastern Conference (SEC) record for total yards for the regular season up to that point with 4,850, exceeding the previous record of 4,725 yards set by the 1942 Georgia Bulldogs.
 They had 1,965 yards rushing and 2,885 yards passing."

+This was the first season the NCAA permitted University Division teams to schedule 11 games, but Auburn was one of three SEC members which did not, along with Georgia and Ole Miss.